Things founders probably ought to know about venture capital.

 Around 1 percent of companies seeking venture money get funded.
 If your company stinks or you have a black hole for a personality, it’s easy to see why a VC would turn you down.

-But what if you’re a rock star with a great company?
+But what if you’re a rock star with a great team and a a stellar company?

 There are lots of other reasons why your company isn’t a fit for any particular VC firm—which can be especially frustrating if it’s due to goings on inside the firm and therefore a mystery to you.

-Here are some of the most common factors that don’t get shared.
+Here are 12 common reasons that don’t often get shared.

 #1.
 You aren’t swinging for the fences